captainys/public/src/fslazywindow/readme_for_Android.txt

+Update 2021/05/03
+   *** **** it!
+Why does Android Studio change every time I look at it!

 Pre-requisite:
   Ninja build system seems to be "separately" installed from Android Studio.
   There is absolutely zero description about this pre-requisite.
   Good job, Google.

+  Update 2021/05/03:
+    In the new Android Studio
+    Ninja build doesn't seem to be separately installed, or may not be used at all.
+    NDK needs to be installed from:
+    1 Tools->SDK Management
+    2 In the dialog: Appearance & Behavior -> System Settings -> Android SDK
+    3 In the right pane: Click on SDK Tools tab.
+    4 Check "NDK (Side by side)" and "CMake".
+    5 "Apply" and "OK"